Egbert-Azure/stockfish-cluster/setup-azure-cluster/SetupAzureBasicMPICluster.md

 ```
 Replace X.X.X.1 and X.X.X.56 with the actual public IP addresses of your compute nodes and Y.Y.Y.5 and Y.Y.Y.4 with their respective private IP addresses

-The `az vm create` command created a user on each of the VMs with the same name as the local user who ran the command (e.g. mpiuser), but this can be overridden using `--admin-username`.
+The `az vm create` command created a user on each of the VMs with the same name as the local user who ran the command (e.g. mpiuser), but this can be overridden using `--admin-username` `yourusername` (mpiuser e.g.) in the command line.
 Additionally, the local SSH key (~/.ssh/id_rsa.pub) was added to each VM's authorized_keys file.
 As a result, you should now be able to log into your head node via PowerShell with `ssh mpiuser@PublicIPAddress`.